 How to Use a Tack Hammer (4-Step Guide)

-Are you trying to use a tack hammer to attach upholstery to furniture, and you don’t know how to use it properly?
+This article is for you if you’re trying to use a tack hammer to attach upholstery to furniture and are unsure how to use it properly.

-To drive nails into various surfaces with a tack hammer:
+To drive tack nails into a surface with a tack hammer:

-• Grip the handle of the hammer near the end — away from the head
+• Grip the tack hammer’s handle near the end — away from the head.

-• Position the nail on the surface of your material
+• Position the nail on the surface of your material, using pliers if necessary, to avoid hurting your fingers.

 I’ll go into more detail below.